abdelkimo/or-tools/doc_sources/MANUAL/source/manual/tsp/zoo_routing_problems.rst

     Vehicle Routing Problems (VRPs) are concerned
     with a fleet of (maybe heterogeneous) vehicles.
-The number of vehicles can be fixed in advance or be part of the problem.
+The number of vehicles can be fixed in advance or be one of a variable of the problem.
     Generally, a vehicle has a certain capacity (number of people, number of tons of goods, etc.) and must respect some "time"-constraints (like the total duration of a route, time windows to serve clients, etc.).
 Clients are usually modelled by nodes and to solve a VRP, one seeks to find several routes (1 per vehicle) that visit all clients and respect all given constraints!